Welfare in Canada

 |Jurisdiction||Single person considered employable||Single person with a disability||Single parent, one child||Couple, two children|

-The welfare incomes in the Yukon and the Northwest Territories were generally higher than in the provinces, reflecting the higher cost of living in the territories.
-Conversely, welfare incomes in Nunavut were lower than in the provinces, reflecting the high proportion of households on social assistance living in subsidized housing whose living costs are reduced through housing subsidies.
+The welfare incomes in Yukon and the Northwest Territories were generally higher than in the provinces, reflecting the higher cost of living in the territories.
+Conversely, welfare incomes in Nunavut were considerably lower than in the other two territories, reflecting the high proportion of households on social assistance living in subsidized housing whose living costs were reduced through housing subsidies.

-Change in total welfare income between 2016 and 2017 (adjusted for inflation)
+Change in total welfare income between 2018 and 2019 in each province

 |Single person considered employable||Single person with a disability*||Single parent, one child||Couple, two children|